materialdigital/agnosticmapper/README.md

 The mapper only provides one method, called `map(...)`.
 The method creates the Turtle file out of the given canonical json.
 Based on provided ontology terminologies.
 It instantiates classes by its labels with a uuid and using the given entity context as the namespace.

+It is advised to include a `@prefix` line inside each provided ontology terminologies that defines its own namespace, e.g. `@prefix foaf: <http://xmlns.com/foaf/0.1/> .
+` in the `./examples/foaf.ttl` or it must be included in the parameter `context`.

 ```
 mapper.map(canon, ontos, context, entityContextTuple, ignoreEntityInstantiationList)
 ```